mrudorfer/burg-toolkit/readme.md

 ## plans for the project
 ### todos
-- paint GT point clouds according to segmentation (what about partial?)
 - have a script to export (segmented, partial) point clouds

 ### longer-term todos: